-To ensure test security and avoid situations that could result in test invalidation, FDOE strongly discourages testing students in large groups (e.g., in a cafeteria or an auditorium).
-If students are tested in a large group, the appropriate number of proctors MUST be assigned to the room to assist the test administrator.
+To ensure test security and to avoid situations that could result in test invalidation, FDOE strongly discourages testing students in large groups (e.g., in a cafeteria or an auditorium).
+If students are tested in a large group, the appropriate number of proctors must be assigned to the room to assist the test administrator.
 Refer to the table below for the required number of proctors.

+Number of Students Proctors Required

-CBT PBT Accommodations Proctors Required 1-25 students 1-30 students Test Administrator 26-50 students 31-60 students Test Administrator and 1 Proctor 51-75 students 61-90 students Test Administrator and 2 Proctors
+1-25 Test Administrator

+26-50 Test Administrator and 1 Proctor

+51-75 Test Administrator and 2 Proctors

-\FDOE strongly recommends that proctors be assigned to rooms with fewer than 26 (CBT) or 31 (PBT accommodations) students whenever possible.
+FDOE strongly recommends that proctors be assigned to rooms with 25 or fewer students whenever possible.

 School personnel and non-school personnel may be trained as proctors.
 Prior to testing, proctors must be informed of their duties and of the appropriate test security policies and procedures.
-School personnel proctor duties may include preparing and distributing materials (e.g., worksheets).
-Non-school personnel may assist test administrators during test administration; however, they may NOT participate in any of the test administration procedures (e.g., distributing and collecting test materials, providing accommodations).
+School personnel proctor duties may include preparing and distributing secure materials and providing accommodations.
+Non-school personnel may assist test administrators during test administration; however, non-school personnel may not participate in any of the test administration procedures (e.g., distributing and collecting secure materials, providing accommodations).
 Volunteers (e.g., parents, retired teachers) may be trained as proctors and may perform non-school personnel duties.

-All proctors may help monitor rooms during test administration; however, they may NOT assist in rooms where their family members are testing.
+All proctors may help monitor rooms during test administration; however, they may not assist in rooms where their family members are testing.

 Proctors and anyone who assists with any aspect of test preparation or administration must be informed of the test security laws and rules prohibiting any activities that may threaten the integrity of the test.
-Each proctor who monitors a testing room for any length of time must sign a Test Administration and Security Agreement and the Security Log for that room.
+Each proctor who enters a testing room for any length of time must sign a 2019-2020 Test Administration and Security Agreement and the Security Log for that room.
+These forms are located in Appendix E.